-Parents/Guardians MUST notify building secretaries of all pickup or bus changes before 3:00 p.m.
-Requests for temporary transportation changes after 3:00p.m. will not be accepted.
+Parents/Guardians MUST notify building secretaries of all pickup or bus changes before 3:00pm on full days and 12:30pm on early dismissals.
+Requests for temporary transportation changes after 3:00pm will not be accepted on full days and 12:30pm on early release days.
 For permanent transportation changes, please call the building secretary or transportation department.